A Level History

 Pathway 1: Power, Belief and Revolution (OCR specification)

 This pathway explores major shifts in authority, belief systems and popular culture from the 15th to the 18th centuries.
-Students will examine the consolidation of Tudor power and the English Reformation under Henry VII, Henry VIII and Edward VI; the causes and consequences of the French Revolution and Naploeon's impact on Europe; and the social, religious and political forces behind the witchcraze in early modern Europe and North America.
+Choose this route and you'll examine the consolidation of Tudor power and the English Reformation under Henry VII, Henry VIII and Edward VI; the causes and consequences of the French Revolution and Naploeon's impact on Europe; and the social, religious and political forces behind the witchcraze in early modern Europe and North America.

 Pathway 2: Conflict, Ideology and the Modern World (Edexcel specification)